About LYH

 • Agistment is provided for around fifty horses in stables and shared and private paddocks.

 • LYH maintains a small herd of around 20 cattle primarily to support the Farm Skills Program and to provide some income.
-The herd was severely culled during the drought but is starting to recover.

 • Except for grants from time to time, LYH does not receive regular funding from governments.